chrisemunt/mg_web/README.md

 ### v2.1.16 (3 May 2021)

 * Introduce a mechanism through which DB Servers can be excluded from Load-Balancing and Failover.
 DB Servers marked in this way are usually reserved to enable specific applications to be accessed through the hosting path.

+### v2.1.17 (26 May 2021)

+* Make DB Server names case-insensitive in the configuration and in any server affinity variables.